Rugged Northern Oregon

 The River City

 Astoria is a very hip city.
 In a very different way, it reminds me of Santa Cruz, CA. It’s located on the Columbia River where it dumps into the Pacific Ocean.
-There’s great places to eat whether you want to eat indoors or outside and watch the massive Chevron Boats cruise by.
+There are great places to eat whether you want to eat indoors or outside and watch the massive Chevron boat cruise by.